 Parking is extremely limited on Gigg Lane and the surrounding area.
 Our best advice is to arrive early and use the local street parking.

 Please be aware though that some areas around the ground are permit parking only.
 The club do have a small car park located at Fishpool Liberal club on Woodley Street for approx 40 cars.
 The main club car park is used for club staff, players and hospitality guests.

 Parking is also available at Phoenix House at £5.00 per car, again there is limited spaces and arriving early for the game is a necessicity in this case.
 Phoenix House can be found on Brierly Street, just off Gigg Lane - postcode BL9 9HN

-Tickets can be bought online by visiting the following our online club shop website – please note, there is no facility to print your ticket.
+Tickets can be bought online by clicking here – please note, there is no facility to print your ticket.
 Your ticket can be posted to you or left for collection on the day of the game.

 Tickets can also be bought in advance over the phone by calling 0161 764 4881 (Option 1) or by visiting the club anytime during the working week (9am to 4:30pm).

 Tickets are available from the ticket office Monday to Friday by visiting our club shop on Gigg Lane.
 Please use the window within the club shop.

 On matchdays, access to the ticket office is via the customer service windows to the rear of the club shop

 Club Shop Opening times are as follows:-